DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## kn2      -67.48367 -83.38051 -58.48591  -42.9033
 ## kn4      -53.45341  -80.2701 -70.07799 -29.22466
 ```
-These are the best matrices per year based on the AIC value.

 ```r
 # Best weights matrices per year (based on AIC)